nlsfrtgr/DTFF-Final-Project/README.md

 ## Data

-Noteworthy of the libraries required for the project are two libraries for data retrieval:
+Noteworthy for the project is a library for data retrieval:

 Yahoo Finance